Surveyor 1, 2, 3, 4, 5, 6, 7

 Surveyor 3 [NASA]

 Each spacecraft weighed 1000 kilograms at launch, was 3.3 meters high, and had a 4.5-meter diameter.
 The tripod structure of aluminum tubing provided mounting surfaces for scientific and engineering equipment.
-Onboard equipment consisted of a 3-meter-square solar panel that provided approximately 85-watt output, a main battery and 24-volt non-rechargeable battery that together yielded a 4090-watt total output, a planar array antenna, two omnidirectional antennas, and a radar altimeter.
-The spacecraft carrierd a Star-37 retro motor for breaking.
-After the Star-37 has burned out, it was separated and the Surveyor descended on its three hydracine engines (Thiokol TD-339).
+Onboard equipment consisted of a 3-meter-square solar panel that provided approximately 85 watt output, a main battery and 24-volt non-rechargeable battery that together yielded a 4090 watt total output, a planar array antenna, two omnidirectional antennas, and a radar altimeter.
+The spacecraft carried a Star-37 retro motor for breaking.
+After the Star-37 has burned out, it was separated and the Surveyor descended on its three hydrazine engines (Thiokol TD-339).
 The soft landing was achieved by the spacecraft free falling to the lunar surface after the engines were turned off at a 3.5-meter altitude to avoid contamination of the landing site.
 Operations began shortly after landing.

 In addition to the objectives of developing and validating the technology for landing softly on the Moon and providing data on the compatibility of the Apollo spacecraft design with conditions on the lunar surface, the Surveyor program had the objective of adding to our scientific knowledge of the Moon.
 Toward that end, the following investigations were performed by the Surveyor spacecraft (note that not all investigations were carried out on every mission).